Kuomintang in Burma

-Burma before the KMT invasion
+Before KMT invasion

 Various internal conflicts broke out in Burma after the country gained independence from British colonial rule in 1948; as noted by historian Martin Smith, "the dilemmas of national unity and traditions of armed struggle date back to the colonial era, and they have found new expression in every political era since independence."
 After Burma fell under colonial rule as a consequence of the Anglo-Burmese Wars, Britain administered the region as a province of British India as opposed to an independent entity.
 While the Burman majority in Central Burma were under direct British control, ethnic minorities in the border regions were placed under indirect rule by Britain.

 The 1947 Burma Constitution retained the colonial federal arrangement between the central government and the peripheral states: Shan and Karenni sawbwas were granted a status similar to that of the rulers of the princely Indian states, with autonomy over administration and law enforcement.
 On top of that, the Shan and Karenni States also had the extraordinary right of secession after ten years in the Union.
 In contrast, the Kachin, Chin and Karen remained under central administration, while the Mon and Arakanese did not even have any separate political representation.

 The ethnic Burman majority in the central plains were also split by political ideology.
 Like the Communist parties in Vietnam and Malaya, the Communist Party of Burma (CPB) acquired a high degree of organizational strength and popularity from its anti-Japanese efforts.
 Furthermore, the People's Volunteer Organization (PVO), the former private army of the nationalist leader Aung San, split between socialist and communist sympathizers, and the latter went underground to join the Communists.
 This was followed by a series of mutinies in the Union Military Police and the Burmese army.
 With the inner circle of competent leaders murdered, and army units mutinied along ethnic and ideological lines, the civil war started within a year of independence as the ethnic insurgents (the Karen, Mon and Karenni) as well as the Communists resorted to arms against the government.

 Gradually, the Burmese Army strengthened and managed to eliminate almost all pockets of resistance.
 By 1950, many insurgents surrendered to the government during periods of amnesty.
 The success of the Burmese Army was due largely to its advantage over the rebels in arms and discipline.
 While the insurgents had superiority in numbers, they were unable to coordinate their activities because of their divergent goals and ideologies.
 Just when the Burmese government thought it had achieved some measure of political stability and could focus on the urgent task of nation building, the KMT threat arrived on its northeastern borders.